BritishCorpse/nonsusbot/README.md

 Edit the `config.json` file to change the bot name, default prefix, discord bot token, and api keys.

-Run `rm -rf node_modules logs server_config.json database.sqlite` to clean the directory.
+Run `git clean -dfX` to clean the directory.

 ## Configuration files